gabegm/gabriel/content/posts/Geospatial-Intelligence-Recap.md

   * How close are they to my branches?
   * Which common POIs exist in locations where my customers use my product?
 * Catchment areas[[2]](#f2)
-  * How many customers can I reach within X minutes by walk/car?
+  * How many customers can I reach within X minutes on foot/by car?
   * How many can my competition reach?
   * How many potential customers can I reach?
 * Customer analyses